+As a result, a pair of swim shorts are a seasonal essential.
 There are rules, though.
 Generally speaking, we say that it’s best to eschew the surfer-style fits that are baggy and shapeless in silhouette; on the other end of the spectrum, a Y-front is best reserved for those with a certain degree of nonchalance and, let’s say, self-assurance.
-For something that is workable in both an urban-pool setting or balmier afternoons on the coast of Tulum, consider a tailored fit for a sleeker, more considered look, something that ends anywhere between the mid-thigh and just above the knee.
-Then when it comes to colour and pattern, there are myriad options.
-Here, to cover your bases, we’ve rounded up nine of the best swim shorts to invest in right now, from timeless staples to those with vibrant designs.
+Moreover, in broad terms, for something that is workable in both an urban-pool setting or balmier afternoons on the Costa Brava, we’d always recommend a tailored cut for a sleeker, more considered look, something that ends anywhere between the mid-thigh and just above the knee; the type of fit with which Gentleman’s Journal shop is flush, so at least your decision on that front is covered.

-A failsafe option when it comes to swimwear is to opt for a goes-with-anything pair that is tailored like your favourite chinos.
+A dependable option when it comes to swimwear is to opt for a goes-with-anything pair that is tailored like your favourite chinos.
 The Deia, from new sustainable label Gusari, is a pretty good place to start, with its timeless navy colourway and pared-back design, which, apart from its D-hoop function, remains spare, allowing you to wear it with a more bold-patterned Cuban-collar shirt, or, if you want to double-down on the simplicity, a plain-hued knitted polo when at the cabana.
 Also consider these two other options that are made with subtle details that have understated, dressier features: The St. Barts, also by Gusari, includes two pin tucks at the front, while Hemingsworth’s Gurkha swim shorts feature double pleats on each thigh.
-Given their neutral, dark tones and blank-canvas-style nature, you’ll likely get the most wear and usage out of any one of these choices – or, consider grabbing all three, if you need a few of pairs on rotate.
+Given their neutral, dark tones and blank-canvas-style nature, you’ll likely get the most wear and usage out of any one of these choices – or, consider grabbing all three, if you need a few pairs on rotate.